 Step 4: Pay the Registration Fee

 A fee is typically associated with registering a DBA name.
-In Wyoming, there are two methods, by mail and in person., which costs around $100.
-There is ten years in filing for the initial DBA.
+In Wyoming, there are two methods, by mail and in person.
+The cost of filing a DBA is $100.
+However, renewing your DBA every ten years would be best.
 Sometimes, there may be separate fees for Wyoming DBA registrations.
 Be prepared to pay these fees when submitting your registration form.

 Wyoming requires you to publish a notice of your new DBA name in a local newspaper.
 This step will inform the public of your intention to operate under a fictitious name.

 The notice must typically include your DBA name, legal business name, business address, and owner’s name.
 You may need to provide proof of publication to Wyoming or the county agency responsible for DBA registrations.

 Step 6: Obtain Any Necessary Permits or Licenses

 Depending on your Wyoming business’s nature and location, you may need additional permits or licenses to operate under your DBA name.

 The permits and licenses required for your business will depend on your business’s nature, location, and local and state regulations.
 Here are some common types of permits and licenses that might be required when operating under a DBA: